RhetTbull/osxphotos/README.md

 ## Supported operating systems

 Only works on MacOS (aka Mac OS X).
-Tested on MacOS 10.12.6 / Photos 2.0, 10.13.6 / Photos 3.0, MacOS 10.14.5, 10.14.6 / Photos 4.0, MacOS 10.15.1 / Photos 5.0.
+Tested on MacOS 10.12.6 / Photos 2.0, 10.13.6 / Photos 3.0, MacOS 10.14.5, 10.14.6 / Photos 4.0, MacOS 10.15.1 & 10.15.4 / Photos 5.0.

 Requires python >= 3.6 though if you use `pip` to install, you must use python >= 3.8.
-See notes [below](#Installation-instructions)
+See notes [below](#Installation-instructions).
+I highly recommend running this with python >= 3.8 as I'll eventually drop support for 3.6 and 3.7.

 This package will read Photos databases for any supported version on any supported OS version.
-E.g. you can read a database created with Photos 4.0 on MacOS 10.14 on a machine running MacOS 10.12
+E.g. you can read a database created with Photos 4.0 on MacOS 10.14 on a machine running MacOS 10.12.

 ## Installation instructions